PoojaGuptan03/to-do-list-nodejs/README.md

 # to-do-list-nodejs
-node js based 2 node js based to do list
+node js based to do list